kjolley/BIGSdb/Upgrading_README.txt

 table 'client_dbase_loci_fields' that enables fields within a client isolate database to be returned following a sequence query, e.g. to identify a species from a specific allele sequence.

+Locus selection for plugins now uses a hierarchical expandable tree.
+Please ensure you update the jquery.jstree.js file in the javascript directory.